The Finance Advisers

 You may also be able to get funding to help with childcare costs if you are in full-time education and have children under the age of 15, or 17 if they have special educational needs.
 For more information please visit https://www.gov.uk/childcare-grant

-The University also has a financial support fund.
+The University also has a Financial Support Fund (FSF).
 Standard awards are made to help towards your general cost of being a student and non-standard awards are made to help if you have unexpected expenditures like an emergency repair to household equipment.
 You're expected to be in receipt of all other means of financial support that you're eligible to benefit from before you apply for the FSF.
-For more details, please follow this link.
+You can apply to FSF once per academic year (although if you can let us know if your circumstances change).